Welcome to $cholartips

 - Each student is assigned a personal financial aid counselor who will stay with you throughout the time you are enrolled at St. Thomas.

-- Over 95% of new students admitted to the University of St. Thomas are granted merit scholarships or awards from the university.
+- More than 90% of new students admitted to the University of St. Thomas are granted merit scholarships or awards from the university.

 - All students are encouraged to file a Free Application for Federal Student Aid (FAFSA) to be considered for grants and student loans.